Perlite: What It Is And How To Use It Right

 What Type of Perlite to Use

 Again, it comes back to drainage.
 Diatomaceous earth, or DE as it’s also referred to, is more moisture-retentive than perlite is.
 It’s usually available as a powder rather than a granule, so it doesn’t reduce soil compaction in the same way, and it tends to clump when wet, which doesn’t allow as good airflow.
-There are many other uses for diatomaceous earth in the garden including pest control, and you can use it in conjunction with your perlite, but not to replace it.
+There are many other uses for diatomaceous earth in the garden, including pest control, and you can use it in conjunction with your perlite but not to replace it.

 Using Perlite In Hydroponics

-Perlite has its place in soil, but it is extremely useful in hydroponic gardening as well.
+Perlite has its place in the soil, but it is extremely useful in hydroponic gardening as well.
 One of the most popular ways to use it in hydroponics is in propagating plants by cuttings.
-As roots grow in response to the plant searching for a water source, a well-draining media like coarse perlite tends to provoke them to grow rapidly as they search for the tiny pockets of nutrients and moisture hidden within the mineral base.
+As roots grow in response to the plant searching for a water source, a well-draining media like coarser perlite tends to provoke them to grow rapidly as they search for the tiny pockets of nutrients and moisture hidden within the mineral base.
 Ensuring that your cuttings are well-drained also prevents root rot.
 It helps if you use a rooting compound like Clonex to further stimulate root growth, too.

 To take care of your cuttings better, see my article on caring for your plant cuttings.

 Even after your cuttings are started, perlite can be a standalone hydroponic growing media.
 However, it can be problematic in higher-water settings, such as ebb-and-flow systems or deep water culture.
 The lightweight nature of perlite, and its high air content, means it tends to float… and you don’t want your media to wash away!